 My favourite loop, through National Pass and the Valley of the Waters in Wentworth Falls, is better for older walkers.
 This walk has the works – waterfalls, rainforest, rocky crags, misty views and a café at the end.

-For teenage families searching for even more of an adventure, try an overnight hike and camp.
+Teenagers should try an overnight hike and camp.
 My personal favourites are the trails through Blue Gum Forest, and the Six Foot Track starting at Explorer’s Tree.
 Gutsier fans of the outdoors with plenty of experience should give canyoning and abseiling a go.

 I love staying in Blackheath, Wentworth Falls and Leura.
-All three spots have plenty of bushwalks nearby, and lovely little villages to explore.
+These towns have plenty of bushwalks, and lovely little villages to explore.
 Check out the huge antique shop at Blackheath, with an adjoining café that does a good Eggs Benedict.
 Try the fresh bread from the Wentworth Falls bakery, before ducking in to the second hand book store.
 Browse the boutiques on Leura’s main strip, before making the unmissable pit stop to the Leura Lolly Shop.

 I recommend renting a self-contained cottage in any of these areas.
 Lots of properties in the Blue Mountains are weekenders.
 You can rent them on online platforms such as Stayz.
 Caravan parks and cabins are also good choices.

 Check out the Blue Mountains events calendar before you go.
 It’s often jam-packed.